Left to file (formName) for

 Annual Report:

-Organizations can file the Annual Report electronically through the online portal provided by the state of Connecticut.
+File through the online portal provided by the State of Connecticut.

 Article Sources: